stephaniekang/prop18/README.md

 4. [04-output](https://github.com/stephaniekang/prop18/tree/master/data-challenge/04-output): contains the actual data visualization files as image files (snapshots of interactive maps and plots)
 5. [05-presentation](https://github.com/stephaniekang/prop18/tree/master/data-challenge/05-presentation): includes the presentation for the virtual showcase and all materials (images, etc.) used to make the presentation

 **Note:** Users can download the master folder to their local drive and run the `R` scripts and only need to change the working directory file path, if necessary.
-The current default is set to Desktop.
+The current default is set to Documents (or where local GitHub folder is located).